KangLin/SerialPortAssistant/README.md

 - Compiled with QtCreator
   + Open the project file ![SerialPortAssistant.pro](SerialPortAssistant.pro) with QtCreator
+  + The RabbitCommon can be downloaded to the same directory of the project.
-  + Set the parameter RabbitCommon_DIR
+    If it is a different directory, Set the parameter RabbitCommon_DIR

         Project -> Build & Run -> Build -> Build settings -> Build step -> qmake